CiscoSecurity/tr-04-get-dispositions/README.md

 ### Threat Response Get Dispositions

-This script queries the Threat Response API for the dispostion of any observable.
+This script queries the Threat Response API for the disposition of any observable.
 If an observable is not provided as a command line argument, the script will prompt for one.
 An access token will be generated as needed (not found or invalid) and written to disk.

 ### Before using you must update the following
 - CLIENT_ID